LycheeOrg/Lychee/developer-notes.md

  2. If you write a database migration and create a new table, do not use the convenient method `\Illuminate\Database\Schema\Blueprint#timestamps` in order to create the columns `created_at` and `updated_at`.
-    Instead create them manually like this
+    Instead, create them manually like this

         $table->dateTime('created_at', 0)->nullable(false);
         $table->dateTime('updated_at', 0)->nullable(false);